maclapinski/maclapinski/README.md

 ## I'm a Front End Web Developer, a handyman/inventor, a problem solver, a proud Border Collie dad.

 I recently shifted careers from heavy-duty mechanics due to Covid-19.
 I've always been interested in IT.
 For years I've worked as a computer technician and was interested in learning to code but never made the time to do so.
 Getting laid off during Covid-19 gave me the time I needed to finally take the leap and learn.
 I recently completed the .Net Core course at ComIT.
-After the course, I did online courses on HTML and CSS, Bootstrap, and ReactJS.
+After the course, I did online courses on HTML and CSS, Bootstrap, Node and React.
 I'm excited to make a positive impact on the world, one line of code at a time!

 ## My skillset includes: